DCAN-Labs/BOBsRepositoryRTD/docs/data_access.md

 ## How to Download

-### Quick Download Option
+### Option 1: Quick Download Option

 Click [here](https://bobsrepository.s3.amazonaws.com/bobsrepository.zip) to download a zip file containing the full contents of the repository via your web browser

-### Using Cyberduck to download data locally
+### Option 2: Using Cyberduck to download data locally

-We recommend using [Cyberduck](https://cyberduck.io/) to download the BOBs Repository image files locally.
+You can also use [Cyberduck](https://cyberduck.io/) to download the BOBs Repository image files locally.
+We often recommend this route as you can view the file structure and select individual files before downloading.
 After downloading and opening Cyberduck, do the following to connect to the data repository bucket stored on Amazon Web Services S3 bucket:

 1. Click *Open Connection*
 2. In the dropdown menu at the top of the dialogue box, select *Amazon S3* and the Server box will automatically populate with *s3.amazonaws.com*